mattheww/gomill/gomill_docs/settings.rst

 Comments are introduced by the ``#`` character, and continue until the end of the line.

+In general, the order of settings in the control file isn't significant (except for list members).
+But note that :setting:`competition_type` must come first.

 See :ref:`data types` below for the representation of values.
 See the `Python language reference`__ for a formal specification.

-The settings for use in playoffs are listed below.
-Note that :setting:`competition_type` must come first.
+The settings which are common to all competition types are listed below.
+Further settings are given on the page for each competition type.

 .. caution:: while the ringmaster will give error messages for unacceptable setting values, it will ignore attempts to set a nonexistent setting (this